comp110-lytle/comp110/site/resources/quiz-expectations.md

 ### Quiz Seats are Assigned and Randomized

 Your assigned seat will be emailed to you in advance.
-Please know your seat _before_ arriving in Hamilton 100.
-You should receive these seats by Monday at 11:59pm.
+Please know your seat _before_ arriving to the classroom.
+You should receive these seats by Thursday at 11:59pm.

 ### Arrive Early!